Live Aurora Map & Kp Tracker

 Aurora Map Questions

-Want the broader aurora borealis forecast, not just the live map?
-Start with Aurora Borealis Forecast for tonight's outlook, storm context, top city pages, and forecast tools in one place.
+Want a broader outlook, not just the live map?
+Start with the forecast overview for storm context, top city pages, and planning tools in one place.

 Where can I see a live aurora map?

 NOAA publishes a 30-minute aurora forecast map (shown above), but it only shows probability — not clouds or light pollution.
-The AuroraMe app combines all 7 layers into one interactive aurora map with real-time updates, so you can see exactly where northern lights are visible right now.
+AuroraMe combines six overlays so you can compare modeled aurora and viewing conditions; weather uses a privacy-preserving 0.25° local grid.

 What is the best aurora forecast map?